justin-chi-sonarsource/javulna/.gitar/rules/verify-sonarqube-issues.md

 * If the Sonarcloud MCP integration supplies the organization via `SONARQUBE_ORG`, confirm the resolved organization and report it in the summary.
-Or use project key `justin-chi-sonarsource_javulna` and organization key `justin-github-sonarsource` Sonarcloud MCP integration connection.
+Or use project key `justin-chi-sonarsource_javulna` and organization key `justin-chi-sonarsource` Sonarcloud MCP integration connection.
 * Identify the current pull request or matching pull-request analysis.
 * Retrieve the pull request's quality-gate status.
 * Retrieve issues raised on the pull request and count blocker and critical issues.